NeveIsa/streamlit_ttyd/README.md

 streamlit_ttyd implements a terminal plugin for streamlit using the amazing [ttyd](https://github.com/tsl0922/ttyd) project.
 As of now, only Linux like platforms are supported.

+ttyd is MIT licenced which allows us to distribute the binaries as long as the associated licence is included.
+The ttyd licence is in ttyd_license file.

-Open an issue if you need support for windows or other platforms.
+>>> Please open an issue if you need support for windows or other platforms.

 ### Installation